Expectations and Requirements

 It is important to the success of the program that your commitment, behavior, and self-expression supports the overall vision and goals of the Mellon Mays Undergraduate Fellowship and contributes toward the building of a rigorous community of scholars.

-2021 SRTP Virtual “pre-programming” will begin meeting 1-2 times per week from May 15–June 14.
-During these lead up 4 weeks, students will participate in community-building activities, attend 1-2 library research workshops, and begin working individually with the assigned research preceptor and get to know the small research precept to which they have been assigned.
+2022 SRTP Virtual “pre-programming” will begin meeting 1-2 times per week from June 1–June 7.
+During this lead up week, students will begin working individually with the assigned research preceptor and get to know the small research precept to which they have been assigned.

 Workshops & US Histories